spookylukey/django-htmx-patterns/approach.rst

 based views.
 There are `many excellent reasons to always use function based views <https://spookylukey.github.io/django-views-the-right-way/>`_, especially when we are talking about views that are generating HTML, but if you are doing htmx there are even more.
-To see and extract good htmx patterns, you need:
+To see and extract good htmx patterns, you need to:

-1. To be able see the complete control flow
+1. see the complete control flow
-2. To be able to re-arrange the control flow
+2. be able to re-arrange the control flow

 Using CBVs will seriously hinder you in both these.